Breadcrumb

 Confidently returning to work after illness?
 A reintegration process can help get you there

-Being back at work again after a long period of illness is a big step.
+Resuming work after a (long) period of illness? is a big step.
 Fortunately, you can rely on receiving personal support during your return.
 We call this reintegration.
-A proper reintegration process supports you in going back to work, and we can guide you throughout.
+A proper reintegration process supports you in going back to work, and we can guide you throughout it.
 Work promotes recovery, after all.

-Go to: What does a reintegration process involve? – How do I set up an appointment?
+Go to: What does a reintegration process involve? – How do I make an appointment?

 Are you an employer?
-Read more about a reintegration policy.
+Read more about the reintegration policy.

 What is a reintegration process?

 Your employer uses the reintegration process to support you in going back to work after a period of incapacity.
-A reintegration process involves multiple parties: you as the employee, your employer, your occupational doctor, and possibly the health insurance fund’s consulting physician.
+A reintegration process involves multiple parties: you as the employee, your employer, your occupational doctor and possibly other prevention advisors and the health insurance fund’s consulting physician.

 The process is embedded in a reintegration policy, which is ideally part of a broader attendance policy.
 This policy clearly describes how your employer will deal with a return to work after illness.

-The aim is for this return to work to be safe, gradual and achievable, with a clear roadmap employees can rely on.
+The aim is for this return to work to be safe, gradual and achievable, with a clear roadmap on which employees can rely.

 What are the advantages of a quick return to work?